GuardianSeeker/SniperHunter/README.md

 There's no auto update in this program, don't plan on forcing that in either, if I make an update, the program alerts you on boot that there's a new release and you can come back here to download it.

+**Yes, this is the same program that SypherPK was using to catch Stream Snipers, I know it got him to ban at least 1 person, so, I'm happy with it overall.**

 # Download

 Download from the releases page, you only need to get **SniperHunter.zip**, instructions will be inside a file called README.txt